We will reply to your message within an hour.

 Choose from a variety of screwdriver, flat, conical, chisel, bevel, needle, and knife tips.

-These irons come with a fixed temperature tip—to adjust the temperature, change out the tip.
+These irons come with one fixed temperature tip—to adjust the temperature, change out the tip.

 These stations are ESD (electrostatic discharge) safe to protect sensitive components.
 The tip is a fixed temperature—change out the tip to adjust the temperature.